 You understand viscerally what it costs a family to be unprotected.
 That conviction is the most powerful sales tool in this business.

-You won't be selling gimmicks, timeshares, or vague "financial products."
-You'll be helping families lock in protection that pays out exactly when they need it most.
-Here's what we represent.
+You won’t be selling gimmicks, timeshares, or vague “financial products.”
+You’ll be helping families lock in protection that pays out exactly when they need it most.

 Whole life policies designed to cover funeral, burial, and end-of-life expenses for seniors typically aged 50–85.
 With 10,000 Americans turning 65 every day, this is one of the fastest-growing product lines in the industry.
-Smaller premiums, faster underwriting, repeat business.

 Affordable level-term policies that protect young families during their working years — usually 10, 20, or 30-year terms.
 The simplest sale in the industry.
 Most families know they need it; they just need someone to explain it and write it.